wely/DevCamp/HOL/java/01-developer-environment/README.md

    ![image](./media/2017-09-27_10_43_00.png)

-   If the free trial option is not login to [portal.office.com](https://portal.azure.com) and click `Cost Management + Billing` in the menu on the left.
+   If the free trial option is not available login to [portal.office.com](https://portal.azure.com) and click `Cost Management + Billing` in the menu on the left.
 This will open the `Cost Management + Billing` blade.
 From the blade's menu select `Subscriptions` and click on `New subscription` at the top of the blade:

    ![image](./media/2017-10-23_12_30_00.png)